tidewave-ai/tidewave_python/README.md

 }
 ```

-Note Tidewave only runs in DEBUG mode.
+Now make sure [Tidewave is installed](https://hexdocs.pm/tidewave/installation.html) and you are ready to connect Tidewave to your app.

 #### Settings

 * `ALLOWED_HOSTS` - Tidewave use the same allowed origins as your app to validate access
 * `TIDEWAVE["allow_remote_access"]` - Whether to allow remote connections (default `False`)
 * `TIDEWAVE["team"]` - Enable your Tidewave Team configuration, such as `TIDEWAVE = {"team": {"id": "dashbit"}}`

+Note Tidewave only runs in DEBUG mode.

 ### Flask